Italian philosophy: Greek origins

 Philosophy was brought to Italy by Pythagoras, founder of the school of philosophy in Crotone, Magna Graecia.
-Major philosophers of the Greek period include Xenophanes, Parmenides, Zeno, Empedocles and Gorgias.
+Major philosophers of the Greek period include Parmenides, Zeno, Empedocles and Gorgias.

 Parmenides has been considered the founder of ontology or metaphysics and has influenced the whole history of Western philosophy.
 His single known work, a poem later titled On Nature, has survived only in fragments.
 Approximately 160 verses remain today from an original total that was probably near 800.
 The poem was originally divided into three parts: An introductory proem which explains the purpose of the work, a former section known as "The Way of Truth" (aletheia, ἀλήθεια), and a latter section known as "The Way of Appearance/Opinion" (doxa, δόξα).

 Empedocles' philosophy is best known for originating the cosmogonic theory of the four classical elements.
 Empedocles is considered the last Greek philosopher to write in verse.
 There is a debate about whether the surviving fragments of his teaching should be attributed to two separate poems, "Purifications" and "On Nature", with different subject matter, or whether they may all derive from one poem with two titles, or whether one title refers to part of the whole poem.
 Some scholars argue that the title "Purifications" refers to the first part of a larger work called (as a whole) "On Nature".

 Gorgias, along with Protagoras, forms the first generation of Sophists.
 "Like other Sophists, he was an itinerant that practiced in various cities and giving public exhibitions of his skill at the great pan-Hellenic centers of Olympia and Delphi, and charged fees for his instruction and performances.
 A special feature of his displays was to ask miscellaneous questions from the audience and give impromptu replies."
 He has been called "Gorgias the Nihilist" although the degree to which this epithet adequately describes his philosophy is controversial.